YCChu1995/Paper-Summary/2006_On the Stability of Fine-tuning BERT - Misconceptions, Explanations, and Strong Baselines.md

   &rarr; During training in successful runs, `accuracy doesn’t plateau early, and fluctuates significantly even late into training, oscillating between ~50% and ~75%`.
 - `Low training loss doesn’t guarantee high performance on unseen data.`
 <div align=center><img src="/figures/2006.04884.5.png" style="height: 250px; width: auto;"/></div>

-## Summary
-1. Debunk popular explanations: `Catastrophic forgetting and small data size are not the reason for fine-tuning instability.`
-    - Catastrophic forgetting is the byproduct of optimization failure.
-    - Dataset Size is NOT the root cause of BERT fine‑tuning instability, but the reduced total training steps is.
-2. `Fine-tuning instability results from optimization failure` with 2 core issues with empirical evidence.
-    - `Vanishing gradients` (optimization failures) in early-training (causing most fail runs):<br>
-      Solution: **Adam with bias correction** / **learning rate warm up** / **gradient clipping** / ...
-    - `Generalization Varience` (low training loss doesn’t guarantee high performance on validation data) in late-training (causing performance variance in success runs):<br>
-      Solution: **Train longer** (more iterations/epochs) / **pick or average over multiple random seed runs** / ...
-3. Proposed Solution
-    1. Optimizer: Use **Adam with bias correction enabled**, countering vanishing gradients at the start.
-    2. Learning Rate & Schedule: Keep lr small (~2×10⁻⁵), **linearly warm up** for ~10% of steps, then decay to zero
-    3. Longer Training: Instead of the usual 3 epochs, train for ~20 epochs—ensuring convergence to zero training loss and broader exploration of parameter space.

-## Tech Insights
-1. `Low training loss doesn’t guarantee high performance on validation data.`<br>
-   > This high generalization variance is also found in T5 and GPT. ([2301.09820](https://arxiv.org/abs/2301.09820), [2302.07778](https://arxiv.org/abs/2302.07778))
-   >
-   &rarr; `Fine-tuning BERT has high generalization variance.`
-2. `Fine-tuning instability results from optimization failure.`
-   > **Vanishing gradients** in early-training (causing most fail runs)<br>
-   > **Generalization variance** in late-training (causing performance variance in success runs)